nodejs/modules/doc/announcement.md

 - `import.meta.url` provides the `file://` URL of the current ES module file.

+- Loaders can be written to modify Node’s runtime behavior with respect to ES modules. _This is still very much a work in progress._

 - Node.js can be run with an ES module file as a program’s initial entry point.

 - Files loaded as ES modules are loaded in strict mode, which in CommonJS requires adding `'use strict';` to the top of every file.

-- Loaders can be written to modify Node’s runtime behavior with respect to ES modules. _This is still very much a work in progress._

-So if that’s what’s carried over from the previous implementation, what’s new?
+- Files ending in `.mjs` are explicitly treated as ES modules in `import` statements and when run via the `node` command.

+And the new version of `--experimental-modules` adds:

 ## `import` and `export` syntax in `.js` files

-Yes, we heard [you](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md).
-And [you](https://gist.github.com/ceejbot/b49f8789b2ab6b09548ccb72813a1054).
-And [you](https://twitter.com/maybekatz/status/1062473765865512961).
-You can now use `import` and `export` syntax in `.js` files.
+We heard some [very](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) [strong](https://gist.github.com/ceejbot/b49f8789b2ab6b09548ccb72813a1054) [feedback](https://twitter.com/maybekatz/status/1062473765865512961) that Node needs to provide a way to use `import` and `export` syntax in `.js` files.

-The `.mjs` extension is still supported, and still always explicitly means that its file uses the Module parse goal (and therefore is an ES module).
-We also created a new `.cjs` file extension, to explicitly signify that a file should be treated as CommonJS.
-(CommonJS is the other module system that Node.js supports, with `require` and `module.exports`.)
-These two extensions allow individual files to define how they should be loaded, as ES modules or as CommonJS.

-We came up with two things: a `"type"` field in `package.json` and a `--type` flag.
+The new `--experimental-modules` provides two ways: a `"type"` field in `package.json` and a `--type` flag.
 Their naming was inspired by browsers’ `<script type="module">`.

 ### `package.json` `"type"` field